nadyawilliams/rtd-tutorial/docs/source/installation/usage.rst

 Installation
 ------------

-To use Lumache, first install it using pip:
+To use Pkgname, first install it using pip:

 .. code-block:: console

-   (.venv) $ pip install lumache
+   (.venv) $ pip install pkgname

 This is an example of using just the double colon::